jsub10/Dimensionality/README.md

  - Case 2
   - Generate an m x n array where the row vectors are different.
 Use repeat_array=0.
 The rest of the steps are the same as Case 1.
   - Since there can be different points in different dimensions, the results are less stable in terms of the conclusions we can draw about the rate of change of average distance, for example.

+## Approach 2 - Density of points in an n-dimensional hypercube

+Another way to think about this is as a measure of density where density is the number of points in the hypercube divided by the volume of the hypercube.
+The volume of an n-dimensional hypercube with edge length r is $r^n$.
+So we can ask: if we have N points in a single dimension of edge length L, how many points will we need in m dimensions if we want to preserve the same density of points?